 What it would do: AB 125 would assign higher reimbursement rates to subsidized child care programs with higher quality standards — for example, higher education level of preschool teachers, lower teacher-to-student ratio, and smaller classroom size — and tie the rates to the regional cost of providing care.
 Currently, only programs that provide subsidized care through Alternative Payment Plan vouchers have reimbursement rates tied to regional market rates.
 Other subsidized child care programs are not reimbursed based on regional cost.

 Why it’s important: More than half of California’s child care workforce have such low wages that they receive public assistance.
 Those low wages and challenging working conditions have driven high turnover.
 At the same time there is a need for educators who have more specialized preparation in child development and early learning.
-Early education experts have advocated for increasing reimbursement rates as a way to increase educator wages.Bill status: Passed the Assembly and currently in the Senate.
+Early education experts have advocated for increasing reimbursement rates as a way to increase educator wages.Bill status: The author pulled the bill and is expected to bring it back next year.

 Professional development (AB 324)